florentpoujol/superpowers-game-flang-plugin/readme.md

     npm install sup-flang-plugin

-Note that the name of the vendors in the `app/plugins/` folder actually don't matter, it can be `node_modules`.
+The name of the vendors or plugins in the `app/plugins/` folder don't matter.
+So you can leave the plugin path as `node_modules/sup-flang-plugin`.

 ## Quick reference